fmeiraf/primeGraph/README.md

     number_of_executed_steps=0
 )

-# Create graph
+# Create a graph with the state
 graph = Graph(state=state)

-#adding nodes to the graph
+# Adding nodes to the graph
+'to simulate the workflow
 @graph.node()
 def load_documents(state):
-    # Simulate loading documents
     return {
         "processed_files": "document1.txt",
         "current_status": "loading",